assadakram/stickynotes/README.md

 4. Filter stared notes.

 ## General Description
-A small demo project, created in NextJS+TypeScript.
+A small demo project, created in ReactJS(NextJS)+TypeScript.
 For saving and retreveing the records LocalStorage is used and for global statemanagement Context API was used.